arjuncomar/acomar.net/about.md

 role-playing games, books, beer, and the occasional video game.
 Posts on these topics may occasionally pop up on this blog!

+If you're looking for a developer, full-time or contract, get in touch with me.
+I'm always happy to hear from interested parties.

 About This Site
 ---------------